Our History

 Our Beginning

 In 1965, the Federal Government of Nigeria acquired the Elder Dempster Lines Shipyard and transferred it to the Nigerian Navy, marking the origin of what would become the Naval Dockyard Limited (NDL).
-Initially built to support ship repairs and maintenance for naval operations, the facility was officially commissioned in 1969 as the Nigerian Naval Dockyard (NAVDOC).
+Initially built to support ship repairs and maintenance for naval operations, the facility was officially commissioned in 1969 as the Nigerian Naval Dockyard (NND).

 Naval Dockyard Founding